 Boreal is a vast, diverse and hugely important ecological space

-When the provincial government announced last month plans to create the world’s largest swath of protected boreal forest, it caught the attention of conservation groups, biologists, industry and average Albertans alike.
-The boreal zone is a swath of northern forest that stretches across Canada and northern climates throughout the world, with trees such as pine, spruce, fir, poplar and birch.
+When successive Alberta governments announced plans to create the world’s largest swath of protected boreal forest, it caught the attention of conservation groups, biologists, industry and ordinary Albertans alike.
+The boreal zone is a vast expanse of northern forest that stretches across Canada and northern climates throughout the world, with trees such as pine, spruce, fir, poplar and birch.

-We turned to Dave Critchley, chair of Biological Sciences – Renewable Resources (Biological Sciences Technology – Renewable Resources ’98, Forest Technology ’99), about the benefits of protecting this unique space not only for the animals and people that live there, but for everyone on the planet through its impact on climate change.
+We asked Dave Critchley (Biological Sciences Technology – Renewable Resources ’98, Forest Technology ’99), chair of Biological Sciences – Conservation Biology, about the benefits of protecting Alberta's boreal forest not only for the animals and people that live there, but for everyone on the planet.

 1. This is a major win for wildlife

 “Anytime there’s protection or elevated levels of protection, it’s a positive move.
 When you look at the implications of it – this will be the largest contiguous boreal forest on the planet – it’s another major feat for conservation,” says Critchley, who has spent about 20 years working in the boreal forest on bat conservation and fire management.

 “A lot of the species that are up there require large tracts of land," he adds.
 Among those are caribou, wood buffalo, smaller animals like the endangered little brown bat, and 150 bird species (half of all species in Canada), such as trumpeter swans and sandhill cranes.

 Protecting forests and removing them from the equation of industrial activity – be it oil, gas or forestry – means wildlife and plant species will be spared disruptions to their life cycle, he adds.
 “The conservation benefit is many fold in that regard.”

 2. It protects a swath of boreal that’s so big it boggles the mind